Your Dog Won’t Drink Water? Top 5 Reasons Why & What You Can Do

 - Feeling unwell

-Fermented products, such as hard cheese, yoghurt or buttermilk, contain a smaller amount of lactose.
+Fermented products, such as hard cheese, yogurt or buttermilk, contain a smaller amount of lactose.
 Due to this reason, they are less harmful.

 During the fermentation process, various supplements such as bacteria are added to the milk, which turns the lactose into a more digestible form.

 In any circumstance, a dog should drink regularly.
-If this isn’t happening, there’s a few things you can do to further persuade your dog to drink water:
+Otherwise, your dog may become dehydrated.
+If your dog won’t drink water like they used to, there’s a few things you can do to further persuade your dog to drink water:

 - Changing position: Simply changing the position of the water bowl may sometimes work.

-- Mixing food: Another solution is mixing wet dog food with water.
+- Add water: Another solution is mixing wet dog food with water.
 Even though your dog won’t drink from the bowl, he may happily drink water when it’s mixed with food.

 - Clean water bowl: It is also worth making sure that the water bowl is clean.
 It’s a simple thing to do, but it might work.